Georges034302/acc-cloud-wil-demo/week4/appservice_webapp.md

 ---

-✅ **Demo complete – students have deployed a Python web app using Azure App Service and Git!**
+✅ **Demo complete – you have deployed a Python web app using Azure App Service and Git!**